Deep Purple: Mark I (1968–1969)

 Deep Purple Mark I in 1968.
 Standing left to right: Nick Simper, Ian Paice, Rod Evans; seated left to right: Ritchie Blackmore, Jon Lord.

 In May 1968, the band moved into Pye Studios in London's Marble Arch to record their debut album, Shades of Deep Purple, which was released in America in July by Tetragrammaton Records, and in Britain in September by EMI Records.
 Vanilla Fudge was a notable influence on the band, with Blackmore claiming that the group started out wanting to be a "Vanilla Fudge clone".
 The group had success in North America with a cover of Joe South's "Hush", and by September 1968, the song had reached No. 4 on the Billboard Hot 100 in the US and No. 2 in the Canadian RPM chart, pushing the Shades LP up to No. 24 on Billboards pop albums chart.
 The following month, Deep Purple were booked to support Cream on the US leg of their Goodbye tour.

 The band's second album, The Book of Taliesyn, was recorded quickly and released in North America in October 1968 to coincide with the tour.
-The album included Neil Diamond's "Kentucky Woman", which cracked the Top 40 in both the US (No. 38 on the Billboard chart) and Canada (No. 21 on the RPM chart), though sales for the album were not as strong (No. 54 in US, No. 48 in Canada).
-The Book of Taliesyn would not be released in the band's home country until the following year and, like its predecessor, it failed to have much impact on the UK Albums Chart.
-During the late 1968 US tour, the band made several high-profile television appearances, including Playboy After Dark and even The Dating Game (where, in addition to the band performing, Lord appeared as a contestant).
+It included Neil Diamond's "Kentucky Woman", which cracked the Top 40 in both the US (No. 38 on the Billboard chart) and Canada (No. 21 on the RPM chart), though sales for the album were not as strong (No. 54 in US, No. 48 in Canada).
+The Book of Taliesyn was not released in the band's home country until the following year and, like its predecessor, it failed to have much impact on the UK Albums Chart.
+During the late 1968 US tour, the band made several high-profile television appearances, including Playboy After Dark and The Dating Game (where, in addition to the band performing, Lord appeared as a contestant).